Liberty Insurance Ambassador Launch 2017

-Olympic silver medallist Annalise Murphy, two-time Olympic athlete Natalya Coyle, former Irish rugby captain Fiona Coghlan, and camogie all-star Mags D’Arcy are four of Ireland’s top female sport stars.
+Olympic silver medallist Annalise Murphy, two-time Olympic athlete Natalya Coyle, former Irish rugby captain Fiona Coghlan and camogie all-star Mags D’Arcy are four of Ireland’s top female sport stars.
 Though they come from very different sporting backgrounds, they understand the value of participation in sport for young girls.
-This is just one of the reasons why Liberty Insurance have chosen them to be part of their new Ambassador programme which was launched on Tuesday, March 7th in Croke Park.
+This is just one of the reasons why Liberty Insurance has chosen them to be part of our new Ambassador Programme which was launched on Tuesday, March 7th in Croke Park.

 The event brought together experts from the worlds of elite sport, media and business in order to debate and discuss some of the key challenges facing female athletes and women’s sport in general.
 RTÉ broadcaster Joanne Cantwell hosted a lively panel discussion which centred around the results of a new survey on the Irish perception of women’s sport in Ireland.
 The research was carried out by Kantar Millward Brown and Onside and highlighted the progress that has been made and the significant gap that remains between men’s and women’s sport.

 Focus of Discussion

 The discussion focused on attendance at female sporting events as the survey highlighted that three in four people have not attended a major women’s sporting event in the last year.
 Speaking on stage, Mags D’Arcy called for more coverage and awareness in order to address this: “Attendance comes back to being on the same platform, having the same exposure, having the same production team covering matches.”
 Mags had a point to make, as other statistics from the day showed that 49% of those surveyed are more aware of women’s sport in Ireland today compared with twelve months ago, though over half (55%) agree that there's not enough coverage of female sports on television in Ireland.